yuzeni/simpler_serial_arduino/README.md

 # Simpler serial communication between a Windows C++ application and an Arduino

-This tiny library is based on [simple_serial_port](https://github.com/dmicha16/simple_serial_port), but more flexible, faster and perhaps also simpler to use.
+This tiny library is based on [simple_serial_port](https://github.com/dmicha16/simple_serial_port), but more flexible, faster and perhaps even simpler to use.
 It was written for use with high speed ADCs.

 ## Features

-- Universal: Send/receive packages (arrays) of any C++ type over a serial port with a custom delimiter between packages.
+- **Universal**: Send/receive packages (arrays) of any C++ type over a serial port with a custom delimiter between packages.
-- Fast: Packages are sent and read at once, significantly increasing transfer speeds compared to [simple_serial_port](https://github.com/dmicha16/simple_serial_port), where single byte operations are used.
+- **Fast**: Packages are sent and read at once, significantly increasing transfer speeds compared to [simple_serial_port](https://github.com/dmicha16/simple_serial_port), where single byte operations are used.
-- Simple to use: See "How to" below.
+- **Simple to use**: See "How to" below.
-- Robust: The delimiter ensures that the stream of data returns to alignment in the case of interruptions.
+- **Robust**: The delimiter ensures that the stream of data returns to alignment in the case of interruptions.

 ## How to use it